jojozhuang/jojozhuang.github.io/_tutorial/githubpages/setting-up-jekyll-for-github-pages-on-ubuntu-and-macos.md

 $ jekyll build
 $ jekyll serve
 ```
-If you want jekyll to start at different port, add port option when using `jekyll serve`.
+If you want jekyll to start at different port, add `port` option when using jekyll serve.
 ```sh
 $ jekyll serve --port 12001
 ```